Frequently Asked Questions

 Many traditional utilities can be found in

 /usr/bin.
-The majority of software, however, is installed and mangaged with Spack, a software package manager, and installed in a
+The majority of software, however, is installed and managed with Spack, a software package manager, and installed somewhere in the

 /spack directory.
-All software managed by CARC staff is accessed using the Lmod module system.
+Most software managed by CARC staff is accessed using the Lmod module system.
 See our Software Module System user guide for in-depth information.

 In short, we use the Lmod module system to manage your shell environment.
 To use a certain software, you must "load" its module, which will then dynamically change your environment settings.